mattclarke/advent_of_code_22/README.md

 - Part 1: created a recursive comparison function.
 Recursive to handle lists within lists.
 - Part 2: used the function from part 1 with `functools.cmp_to_key` to order the signals.

+## Day 14
+- Part 1: reasonably straightforward to implement the algorithm using sets.
+Stop the simulation when sand exceeds either the horizontal or vertical bounds.
+- Part 2: same as part 1 except the addition of an infinite floor.
+Stop when sand is added to the sand origin.